Jafet Lindeberg: The Three Lucky Swedes

 On the Seward Peninsula at the Bering Strait he met the Swedish immigrants Erik Lindblom and John Brynteson.
 The three formed the mining firm, Pioneer Mining Company.
 Lindeberg was elected president of the new venture.
 The three partners also founded the city of Nome, where they later made a big find of gold.
 The rumors about "The Three Lucky Swedes" spread quickly.
 The following year, Nome experienced a gold rush similar to the Klondike rush.
 In 1899, Lindeberg joined in the development of Moonlight Springs which was founded by James M. Davidson (1853-1928) to supply water to the City of Nome.

 Late-comers tried to "jump" the claims of the Pioneer Mining Company by filing mining claims over the same ground.
 A federal judge ruled that the Pioneer Mining Company claims were valid, but some of the claim jumpers gave partial interests in their claims to Washington politicians, including Alexander McKenzie, who engineered the naming of their own federal judge in the District of Alaska, Arthur Noyes (1854-1915).
 Noyes handed the Pioneer claims over to the claim jumpers.
 William W. Morrow, United States District Judge for the Northern District of California on the Ninth Circuit Court of Appeals in San Francisco, subsequently reversed Noyes' rulings, and ordered the gold mines restored to their rightful owners.
 After Noyes left Nome in disgrace, Lindeberg joined a group of masked vigilantes to seize their properties back from the claim jumpers.

 The claim-jumping incident was the basis for Rex Beach's best-selling novel The Spoilers (1906), which was made into a stage play and five times into movies.
-Japhet Lindeberg lived long enough to see the character based on himself played on the big screen by John Wayne, although Lindeberg modestly said that he didn't see much resemblance between himself and Wayne's character in The Spoilers.
+Jafet Lindeberg lived long enough to see the character based on himself played on the big screen by John Wayne, although Lindeberg modestly said that he didn't see much resemblance between himself and Wayne's character in The Spoilers.

 Lindeberg sold out his share in the Pioneer Mining Company to Wendell P. Hammon (1854-1938) in the 1920s.
 During a subsequent visit to Norway, Lindeberg convinced his old friend Leonhard Seppala to come work for him in America.
 Seppala later became a renowned musher, a hero of the 1925 serum run to Nome, and the foremost breeder of Siberian Husky of his time.
 Lindeberg was married to Josephine Elizabeth Metson (1874-1965), sister of William Henry Metson, attorney for Pioneer Mining.
 Lindeberg died in San Francisco, California in 1962.